 The reason for the 3-week delay is that we are at that time running a series of split-tests on the current ads, and based upon the campaign budget there will not be statistically-significant campaign data, to declare a “winning ad” for 3 weeks.
 So if we were to introduce additional ads into the campaign immediately, it would wipe out a month of split testing.

 The client agrees, and we complete the split testing then introduce the new ads to test against the split-test winning ads from the previous cycle.

 PPC campaign change requests vary

-So before taking on a new client we require they allow us to manage their campaign, agreeing to not directly make changes to their account.
+So before taking on a new client we ask that they allow us to manage their campaign, agreeing to not directly make changes to their account.
 Instead, just email or call us with the desired change.
 Those requests are “off the clock” and we’ll either make the change or discuss our rationale for handling it.